-Also referred to as engagement marketing, experiential marketing includes a variety of marketing strategies geared toward immersing customers within the product by engaging them in as many ways as possible.
+Also referred to as engagement, experiential marketing includes a variety of strategies geared toward immersing customers within the product by engaging them in as many ways as possible.
 Ultimately, companies adopting this strategy want to help customers form memorable, emotional connections with a brand to foster customer loyalty and improve customer lifetime value (CLV).

 Companies that succeed with this strategy go beyond giving consumers attractive offers and samples.
 True magic happens when brands put individual customers or groups of consumers in an immersive branded experience.

-In an age where the majority of customers crave personalised experiences and desire meaningful interactions with a brand before making a purchase, experiential marketing is now essential to any modern marketing strategy.
+In an age where the majority of customers crave personalised experiences and desire meaningful interactions with a brand before making a purchase.

 Some commonly cited challenges may include: